 8. Does the DJ offer extra options? (event assistance, extra mics, special lighting, etc)?
 This is important for big or complex events and wedding receptions.
 These days, it's common for brides and grooms to want two or more sound systems, amplifying and or recording of vows, up lighting, dance floor initials, color washes and uplighting and other options.
 If your DJ can't provide these services, you may have to find the services through another vendor.
 Getting everything through one DJ service is less stressful and generally more economical.

 9. Does the DJ network with other vendors? (photographers, musicians, officiates, etc).
 A DJ with a network of other vendors can save the day.
 Plus getting extra services through one vendor saves time and is more convenient.

 Star Productions was Founder of the C.O.E.P.A.
 (Central Oregon Event Professionals Association) as well as founding partner of WAPCO!
 Dave is a Certified E.P.E.
 (Endorsed professional Entertainer through the National Association of Mobile Entertainers) and has written hundreds of wedding related articles on everything from planning the ultimate wedding reception and is writing a book on wedding fails and how to prevent them!

 11. Does the DJ have back up equipment for your event?
 Very important.
-It's rare, but electronics can fail and when a CD player, microphone or cable fails, the DJ needs to have a replacement unit on site. (and YES...we do!).
+It's rare, but electronics can fail and when a CD player, computer and hard drive, wireless microphone or any cable failures, the DJ needs to have a replacement unit on site. (and YES...we do!).

 12. Does the DJ offer event assistance with unlimited phone and email and web planning tools?
 A pro DJ will not only meet with you in person one or two times, but will make themselves available in person, by phone and or email to discuss any detail relating to your event.
 (Try our speedy service right now and See how fast we respond!)